Murai Maaman

-Murai Maman is a 1995 Indian Tamil-language comedy film and the directorial debut of Sundar C. The film stars Jayaram and Khushbu.
+Murai Maaman is a 1995 Indian Tamil-language comedy film and the directorial debut of Sundar C. The film stars Jayaram and Khushbu.
 It was released on 19 May 1995.

 Plot

-Sirusu and his elder brother Perusu own a village cinema theatre and lot of orchards and farms.
-In short, they are rich bachelors.
-Their family gets the first respect in their region.
-For several years, his family feuded with their rich relative Parameswaran's family.
+Sirusu and his elder brother Perusu are rich bachelors who own a village cinema theatre and many orchards and farms.
+Their family receives the first respect in their region.
+For several years, his family feuded with the family of their rich relative Parameswaran Gounder.
 In the past, Sirusu's father was killed by Parameswaran's brother, who was sentenced to death, then Saratha (Sirusu's sister) secretly married a relative of Parameswaran's.

-Saratha comes from Mumbai with her husband and her daughter Indhu.
+Saratha comes from Mumbai with her husband Sabapathy and her daughter Indhu.
 Sirusu falls in love with Indhu at first sight.
-Ratnam and his father Parameswaran proposes to Saratha's husband to marry Ratnam to his daughter.
-Indhu's father forces her to marry but she refuses.
+Parameswaran Gounder and his son Ratnam Gounder propose to Sabapathy to marry Ratnam to Parameswaran's daughter.
+Indhu's father forces her to marry, but she refuses.
 Indhu decides to leave the village, but Sirusu stops her.
 Indhu says that she does not want to marry Ratnam and is not in love with Sirusu either.
-The villagers misunderstand their relation.
-Indhu tells Ratnam that they were just talking but Sirusu lies to marry Indhu.
+The villagers misunderstand their relationship.
+Indhu tells Ratnam that they were only talking, but Sirusu lies to marry Indhu.

-Sirusu, as he wanted, gets married with Indhu.
+Sirusu marries Indhu, as he wanted.
 However, Indhu refuses to live with him as his wife.
-Then, she becomes very ill and Sirusu takes care of her.
-Sirusu's mother explains that he must place a god statue in the village temple to save Indhu.
-Sirusu accomplishes it with his brother help and Indhu understands Sirusu's feelings.
+Then, she becomes very ill, and he takes care of her.
+Sirusu's mother explains that he must place a statue of a god in the village temple to save Indhu.
+Sirusu accomplishes it with his brother's help, and Indhu understands Sirusu's feelings.

-Ratnam's henchmen beat Sirusu and he gets admitted to the hospital.
+Ratnam's henchmen beat Sirusu, and he gets admitted to the hospital.
 Ratnam removes Indhu's Thaali and kidnaps her.
-A fight ensures and Sirusu saves his wife, Parameswaran and Ratnam realises their mistakes and apologizes to Sirusu.
-The two families united together and lived happily.
+A fight ensues, and Sirusu saves his wife.
+Parameswaran and Ratnam realise their mistakes and apologise to Sirusu.
+The two families unite and live happily.

 Production

 Murai Maman is the directorial debut of Sundar C. He initially wanted a leading action hero to play the lead role and approached R. Sarathkumar, but the producer was unavailable to sign the actor.
 Subsequently, the director chose Jayaram to play the lead role.
 Sundar revealed that he tapped into his innate sense of humour, as Jayaram was very famous for his comedy in Malayalam films.
+Sundar created the protagonist's father and intended for an actor like Vijayakumar to play that role, but once it was changed to the protagonist's brother, Goundamani was cast.